 Scotland's linguistic history is complex (MacKinnon, 2000) with the current situation resulting from hundreds of years of population movement and cultural interaction.
-Located near the centre of the country, and owing to the restrictive nature of its mountainous terrain, the Cairngorms

-National Park occupies a position where many of these linguistic and cultural differences intersect.
+Located near the centre of the country, and owing to the restrictive nature of its mountainous terrain, the Cairngorms National Park occupies a position where many of these linguistic and cultural differences intersect.

 Within the National Park two minority languages, both of which have undergone significant language shift towards English, are still spoken, namely Scottish Gaelic and Scots (MacKinnon, 1991; Withers, 1984; Smith, 2000).
 The languages belong to contrasting linguistic families, the former being a member of the Goidelic branch of the Insular Celtic family (Price, 2000), the latter being a part of the same dialect continuum as English (Smith, 2000).
 Gaelic, which was bought to Scotland from Ireland in around AD 500, was once spoken throughout the area.
-Though the language is now spoken by but a minority (around 370 or 2.2%; down from around 3.1% in 200111) (see Figure 132, Figure 133, Figure 136 and Figure 137 for an overview of Gaelic language skills) in the National Park, it is a visible and inseparable part of the area's
+Though the language is now spoken by but a minority (around 370 or 2.2 (see Figure 116 to

+Figure 120 for an overview of Gaelic language skills) in the National Park, it is a visible and inseperable part of the area's identity, as it continues to dominate the names of places, both built and natural.